mloy/streaming-spec/complex_types.md

 ## A Voltage Sensor

+>>> Where has the signal id gone?>
+>>> I changed many of the names in the examples so it is clear that it isnt the type of the signal that is in the name, its just a name.
+>>> I replaced <...> with actual examples below, most notably for the timeFamily.

 The signal has 1 scalar value.
 Synchronous output rate is 100 Hz

 - Each signal value consists of one member